BarRaiser

 Introduction

-New York City has recently elaborated on the rules and regulations surrounding the use of Automated Employment Decision Tools (AEDT), also called as NYC AI law, in the hiring process.
+New York City has recently elaborated on the rules and regulations surrounding using Automated Employment Decision Tools (AEDT), also called New York City AI law, in the hiring process.
 The purpose of this law is to address bias that may arise from using AI in employment decisions.
-Companies now need to take specific actions to comply with these regulations and ensure fairness and accountability in their AI-powered hiring processes.
+Companies must take specific actions to comply with these regulations and ensure fairness and accountability in their AI-powered hiring processes.

 You can read the latest copy here.

-This article will help you understand that as a recruiter or hiring manager or HR leader, what does this law mean to me and what do I or my company needs to do?
-Don’t be overwhelmed, we have tried to break it down for you.
+This article will help you understand what, as a hiring manager or HR leader, New York City AI law means and what I or my company need to do.
+Don’t be overwhelmed; we have tried to break it down for you.

 Disclaimer